onzag/itemize/docs/basics/initialization.md

 Please ensure docker is installed and running

-Before running this step you might want to consider getting api keys from the following services, without these Itemize will not work at its full potential, if you are coming from the tutorial you might skip all these
+Before running this step you might want to consider getting api keys from the following services, without these Itemize will not work at its full potential, if you are coming from the tutorial you might skip all these.

 `https://www.ovhcloud.com/en-gb/public-cloud/object-storage/` You need an openstack object storage container, for usage for files and sitemaps, it's necessary for SEO and file support, OVH is one such provider, without adding an object storage provider, the file types and file uploading won't work whatsoever.